-The Media and Government Relations Division of the American Institute of Physics provides a number of services, programs and products, free of charge, that are intended to help members of the physics community stay informed about federal budget and policy developments, and to facilitate communications with Members of Congress.
-We invite you to take advantage of these products, to let others in the physics community know about them, and to contact our office if we can be of assistance.
+The Media and Government Relations Division of the American Institute of Physics provides a number of free services, programs and products that are intended to help members of the physical sciences community stay informed about federal budget and policy developments, and to facilitate communications with Members of Congress.
+We invite you to take advantage of these products, to let others in the science community know about them, and to contact our office if we can be of assistance.

 FYI, THE AIP BULLETIN OF SCIENCE POLICY NEWS - www.aip.org/fyi/

-FYI is a free electronic bulletin, distributed several times a week, that analyzes budget and policy developments pertinent to the physics community.
+FYI, a free electronic bulletin distributed several times a week, analyzes budget and policy developments pertinent to the physics community.
 FYI focuses on congressional and Administration activity related to federally-funded R&D, primarily within the National Science Foundation, Department of Energy, NASA, Department of Defense, National Institute of Standards and Technology, U.S. Geological Survey, and NIH's National Institute of Biomedical Imaging and Bioengineering, as well as Department of Education science and math education programs.
-This site provides current and back issues of FYI, as well as instructions for subscribing and unsubscribing.
+This site provides current and back issues of FYI, as well as subscription instructions.
 Searchable archives are provided for issues after 1994.

 FYI THIS MONTH - www.aip.org/fyi/ftm/

 FYI THIS MONTH is a free one-page summary of major developments covered during the previous month in FYI.
 Directions for subscribing and unsubscribing to FYI THIS MONTH are given at http://www.aip.org/fyi/ftm/.
 An archive of previous issues is available.
 All FYI subscribers receive this summary automatically.

 GOVERNMENT RELATIONS WEB SITE - www.aip.org/gov/